-NEW ORLEANS — On rehearing, a Fifth Circuit U.S. Court of Appeals panel on April 10 ruled that a federal district court did not err in dismissing a securities class action lawsuit against a provider of orthotic and prosthetic patient care services and certain of its current and former executive officers because a pension fund failed to adequately show that the defendants acted with the requisite scienter in allegedly concealing improper accounting of the company’s Medicare reimbursements for its services in violation of federal securities law (Alaska Electrical Pension Fund v.
-Vinit K. Asar, et al., No. 17-50162, 5th Cir., 2019 U.S. App.
-LEXIS 10637).
+NEW ORLEANS — In an unpublished, per curiam opinion, a Fifth Circuit U.S. Court of Appeals panel on Aug.
+23 ruled that a federal district court did not err in dismissing a lead plaintiff’s third amended securities class action complaint against a provider of custom-engineered equipment and modification and maintenance services and others for failure to properly plead scienter in making her federal securities law claims (Margaret Budde v.
+Global Power Equipment Group Inc., et al., No. 18-11206, 5th Cir., 2019 U.S. App.
+LEXIS 25428).

 NEW YORK — A federal district court did not err in dismissing investors’ breach of contract lawsuit against a mutual fund over its concentration of investments in the health care industry because guidance issued by the Securities and Exchange Commission in 1998 allowed for passive increases in the value of the fund’s assets, a Second Circuit U.S. Court of Appeals panel ruled Sept.
 9 (Thomas Edwards, et al. v.
 Sequoia Fund Inc., No. 18-3467, 2nd Cir., 2019 U.S. App.
 LEXIS 27072).